thegworld/gtx-browser/tools/mac/power/README.md

 ## Usage scenario scripts

-This directory contains the necessary files to make Chromium based browsers and Safari execute usage scenarios that represent real world usage.
+This directory contains the necessary files to make GTx Browser based browsers and Safari execute usage scenarios that represent real world usage.

 The scripts differ slightly from similar tools like telemetry tests in that they work for Safari.